leandromoreira/fake-as-fuck/README.md

   * Noticing a lot of actions from a single actor? (same IP/user agent)
   * And so on...

-Once I had thought about a bunch of subproblems, I wrote code trying to solve them.
+Once I had thought about a bunch of subproblems, I started writing code to solve each one of them.

 To fight the predictability on the input values, I wrote a small function to randomly generate data based on some arbibrary rules (for instance name):
 ```python